nlp-compromise/my_word/README.md

 by using **my_word**, not only are lookups faster, but filesize + memory-use is much smaller.

 in comparison to other prefix/suffix tries (like [efrt](https://github.com/nlp-compromise/efrt)!) **my_word** indexes by *word and sentence*, instead of by character.
-This means matches will not extend over sentence-boundaries, and that it won't get tripped-up by punctuation, whitespace, or word-prefixes.
+This means matches will not extend over sentence-boundaries, and it won't get tripped-up by punctuation, whitespace, or prefix-matches.

 ## How-the?
-the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_string_matching_algorithm) is a trie-based method to look-up a list of words efficiently in text.
-If you have a bag of words, and want to know if they're found in a text, you could loop through and do ```str.match(/\bword\b/)``` but that's a regex for each one, and is slower for every word (O(n)).
+the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_string_matching_algorithm) is a fancy ~pants~ way to look-up a string efficiently in text.
+If you have a bag of words, and want to know whether they're found in a text, you could loop through and do a ```str.match(/\bword\b/)``` for each one - but that's equally-slow for every lookup (O(n)).

+...or you could put all the words in an object:

+but lord-help-you if you want to lookup a multiple-word match.

-Cooler would be to generate a *trie* from the words in your text.
+Cooler would be to store the words in your text in a [stick-and-arrow diagram](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm#/media/File:Ahocorasick.svg) kinda-way.

+This way, any-length of text can be searched-through in immediately O(1), and no word is stored twice.

-This algorithm makes a trie of words, instead of characters, and makes certain assumptions about language, and that you are looking for full words in natural language text.
+This algorithm makes a graph of words, instead of characters, and makes certain assumptions about language, and that you are looking for full words in natural language text.

 It is forked/lifted from [tombooth's async, substring implimentation](https://github.com/tombooth/aho-corasick.js)